Exam Date for IELTS

 2. Choose a date keeping in mind the admission process of the institution you are planning on applying to.

 Institutions vary as to the time they require for application and admission to their courses.
 The date on which one course begins may be very different from another one.
 You should be thoroughly familiar with the requirements of the institutions you are interested in applying to.
-You also need to keep in mind the time it takes for you to receive the IELTS result.
+You also need to keep in mind the time it takes for you to receive the test result.
 It is usually issued 13 days after you take the test and is sent by post.
-Therefore the time taken for the IELTS results to reach you must also be considered before you choose an IELTS exam date.
+Therefore the time taken for the results to reach you must also be considered before you choose an exam date.

 3. Pick a date that allows you to take the test again if you have to.

-It is possible that you are not satisfied with your performance in the IELTS.
+It is possible that you are not satisfied with your performance in the test.
 In that case you may wish to take the test again.
 It will be wise therefore, to factor in the amount of time you will need for a retest.
-It is of course best to take the IELTS only when you are well prepared.
+It is of course best to take the test only when you are well prepared.
 This way you can be sure that your test result is a true reflection of your command over the English language.
 Another possibility to consider is an error in your test result.
 Although this is an unlikely event, it could happen.
 You will need time to request the test center to look into this and correct any errors that may have been present in your result.